 Joe: Sometimes we think of Human Resources (HR) as a very rigid department, because for a lot of people, we only show up when there’s a problem.
 Could you maybe talk about that a little bit?
 What’s your HR philosophy?

 Romicha: As an HR professional, we have to provide that balance.
-Sometimes we’re put in a difficult spot because we do have to provide a balance between policy and procedures, being consistent, best practices, and then there’s some grey areas that you have to manage through.
+Sometimes we’re put in a difficult spot because we do have to provide a balance between policy and procedures, being consistent, best practices, and then there’s some gray areas that you have to manage through.
 And sometimes employees don’t understand that we have to operate within those boundaries.

 Speaking personally, I’ve seen and lived through some different experiences that have me take a step back when I’m faced with an employee who’s suffering from something or needing some guidance.
 Because of my experiences, I can look at what they’re going through and I get it.
 I can say, ‘I absolutely understand what you’re challenged with right now.’
-So I think as HR professionals, we have to manage in that grey.
+So I think as HR professionals, we have to manage in that gray.
 You are not able to always be the stickler.
 Building that trust with your employees from an HR standpoint is very important too.
 I want people to come to my office just to chat.
 I want them to feel like they can sit down and talk about their weekend.
 You don’t always need to come into my office when there’s a breakdown or a problem.